CurveDocs/curve-docs/docs/curve_dao/router/router.md

     Retuns: received amount of final output token (`uint256`).

     !!!warning
-        Routing and swap params must be determined off-chain.
-This functionality is designed for gas efficiency over ease-of-use.
+        Routing and swap parameters must be determined off-chain.
+The router is designed for gas efficiency over ease-of-use.

     | Input      | Type   | Description |
     | ----------- | -------| ----|